bushvin/hass-integrations/README.md

 #### zeroconf

-Your Mopidy Servers can be detected and addedi to Home Assitant through zeroconf.
+Your Mopidy Servers can be detected and added to Home Assitant through zeroconf.

 #### GUI